 The biggest change to the tax during Stothert’s tenure came in 2016 when she supported expanding it to food trucks.

-Stothert told Flatwater it would’ve been “financially irresponsible to ask the Council to repeal it,” noting that cutting tens of millions of dollars from the budget would hinder the police and fire departments.
+Stothert told Flatwater it would have been “financially irresponsible to ask the council to repeal it,” noting that cutting tens of millions of dollars from the budget would hinder the police and fire departments.

 Slashing property tax levies, she said, was more beneficial than nixing the restaurant tax, which didn’t end up hurting restaurant owners as she had initially feared.